jorgepinon/jorgepinon.com--harpjs/README.md

 # Personal site of Jorge Piñon

-Mostly as a showcase of work and for when I have to write something.
+Mostly as a showcase of work, an excercise in static site generators, and for when I have to write something.

 Built with [harp.js](https://harpjs.com/) and insomnia.